Things I do before I cruise

 Plan your packing.

-When you do your packing make sure you have your passports any medication you might need and all your paperwork in your hand luggage This is very important.
+When you do your packing it is VERY IMPORTANT to make sure you have the following in your hand luggage:

 My final routine for the morning of a cruise is as follows:- get up, wash and shave, take the Dax (our dog) for a long walk.
 Come home and cook breakfast, we usually have a treat of a fried breakfast when we go on holiday.
 Pack up the car with the dogs bits and pieces.
 Lindsey & and I usually drop the dog off together for his holiday.
 Come home pack up the car go around the house turning everything off and check the security of the house.
 In the meantime Lindsey has a list of things that she does so hopefully we get finished at about the same so we can jump into our car and head off to our cruise.
 Let the holiday begin!